aosoriosaul/GoogleTest/acxiom-human-resources-users-v1/docs/cloudshell-tutorial-maven.md

       --substitutions="_APIGEE_TEST_ENV=$APIGEE_ENV"
 ```

 This will trigger the Cloud Build and execute the steps in the <walkthrough-editor-open-file filePath="deploy-apigee-proxy/cloudbuild.yaml">cloudbuild.yaml</walkthrough-editor-open-file> file.
-At the end of the Cloud Build trigger, a proxy must be deployed to Apigee called `sample-hello-cicd`
+At the end of the Cloud Build trigger, a proxy must be deployed to Apigee called `acxiom-human-reesources-users-v1`

 ### Test the APIs